katniny/nz-launcher/README.md

 (README WIP)

 ## ⚒️ Building
+> [!CAUTION]
+> The NZ:P Launcher officially supports Windows and Linux.
+You may encounter problems on other platforms.

 1. Install NodeJS (and npm if provided separately)
     - On macOS/Linux, you can do this via a package manager (e.g., `pacman -S nodejs npm`) or via the [NodeJS website](https://nodejs.org/en/download)
     - On Windows, you can get the installer from the [NodeJS website](https://nodejs.org/en/download) or via Winget with `winget install -e --id OpenJS.NodeJS`